frosty00/rent-increases/README.md

 # Usage

-First export data from rent manager into a file called `tenant-data.csv` and so that it has 4 columns.
-Name, lease start, base rent, current rent.
+First export data from rent manager into a file called `tenant-data.csv` and so that it has 5 columns.
+Name, unit, lease start, base rent, current rent.

 Next run the following command